joel-chu/To1source_event/README.md

 You will get a 1001.
 This might be useful in some situation.
 Please note, it will get call whenever an event gets trigger; if at the same time some other event trigger, then your value might be different from what you expected.
 So use this with caution.

+## Types for typescript

+V.1.5.0 add type definition to the project `@types/index.d.ts` and its included in the package.json.

 ## Test